 This Chocolate Cannoli Tart has all the luscious flavor of a chocolate cannoli in an easy to make tart.
 It’s all dressed up and perfect for holiday entertaining or any time of the year.

 I also recommend trying my Chocolate Truffle Tart.
 It is silky smooth and rich.

-Disclosure: This post for Chocolate Cannoli Tart recipe is sponsored by Holland House Cooking Wines.
-Thank you for supporting brands that make Food, Folks and Fun possible.
+Disclosure: This post is sponsored by Holland House Cooking Wines.
+Thank you for supporting brands that make Food, Folks, and Fun possible.

 - Leftover cannoli tart can be kept in the refrigerator for up to 2 days.

 HOW TO MAKE CHOCOLATE CANNOLI TART:

 - Pulse dry ingredients in a food processor.

 - Add eggs and pulse food processor until combined.

 - Add Holland House Marsala Cooking Wine and pulse until a dough forms.